 It’s no secret that social media is all the rage nowadays.
 Be it over Facebook, Instagram, Tiktok, or even YouTube and Snapchat – smartphone and internet users all over the world are practically addicted to social media.
 Unsurprisingly, many people have attempted and succeeded to use social media as a platform in which to conduct business or used their accounts for financial gain.
 These are the best strategies to stay ahead of your Competition Over Social Media:

 Ask yourself, how can I do things on my social media accounts differently – enough to get noticed.
 You may find the simplest of changes have radically different results.
-For example, home chef and journalist Adam Ragusea usually have a very surgical view of his food as it is being prepped; due to the type of lighting he uses.
+For example, home chef and journalist Adam Ragusea usually have a very surgical view of his food & nutrition as it is being prepped; due to the type of lighting he uses.
 However, most YouTube chefs prefer a softer look to make their foods more appetizing.
 Despite this, his style is seen as unique and thus he has his own loyal subscribers.